Digital experinces bg

 Enterprises are rapidly adopting cloud infrastructure as a service (IaaS), platform as a service (PaaS), and function as a service (FaaS) to increase agility and accelerate innovation.
 Cloud adoption is so widespread that hybrid, multi-cloud is now the norm.
 According to RightScale, 81% of enterprises are executing a multi-cloud strategy.

-As enterprises migrate applications to the cloud or build new cloud native applications, they are also maintaining traditional applications and infrastructure.
-Over time, the balance will shift from the traditional tech stack to the new stack, but both new and old will continue to coexist and interact.
+As enterprises migrate applications to the cloud or build new cloud-native applications, they also maintain traditional applications and infrastructure.
+Over time, this balance will shift from the traditional tech stack to the new stack, but both new and old will continue to coexist and interact.

-Different cloud platforms have different features and benefits, technologies, levels of abstraction, price, and geographic footprints that make them suitable for specific services.
+Different cloud platforms have different features and benefits, technologies, levels of abstraction, prices, and geographic footprints.
+Each of these differences make them suitable for specific services.
 Enterprises started with a single cloud provider but quickly embraced multiple clouds, resulting in highly distributed application and infrastructure architectures.

 Challenge